alemidev/upub/README.md

  - `serve` answers http requests, can also queue jobs POSTed on inboxes, can be further split into
    - `activitypub` with core AP routes
    - `web` serving static frontend

+remember to prepare config file and run migrations!

 # development
 development is still active, so expect more stuff to come! since most fediverse software uses Mastodon's API, μpub plans to implement it as an optional feature, becoming eventually compatible with most existing frontends and mobile applications, but focus right now is on producing something specific to μpub needs